MCV-Jimenez/Sales-Analysis/README.md

 ## Description

 This is a basic sales analysis project aimed at analyzing sales data for a company.
 The project consists of inspecting, cleaning, analyzing, preparing data for machine learining, and executing machine learning models.
-> The goal is to use the data to help the company increase sales

 #### Methods Used
 > All code written using Python